linrongbin16/lin.vim/README.md

 ## User Guide

-In this section, Vim editting modes are specified with:
+In this section, vim editing modes are specified with:

 - 🄽 - Normal Mode
 - 🅅 - Visual Mode